British Rail Class 43 (HST): Engines

 British Rail experimented with Mirrlees Blackstone MB190 engines in four Western region examples (43167–43170) between 1987 and 1996, but this experiment was unsuccessful and the standard Paxman Valenta engines re-installed.

 Paxman began development of the Valenta's successor, the Paxman VP185, in 1987.
 The suggestion that British Rail participate in a trial of the new VP185 engine in the IC125 was first mooted in January 1991, and a formal agreement for the trial was signed in May 1993.

 A qualifying requirement for the trial was that the engine should undergo a British Rail Type Test which was carried out between December 1993 and February 1994.
 The test involved completion of 3,000 cycles, each of 10 minutes duration, with four minutes at the maximum power of 2611 kW and six minutes at idle, simulating the typical 'on-off' nature of IC125 duty.
 The test was much more severe than operational duty, where the train operates at a maximum of 1678 kW.
 The successful results of the test cleared the way for installation of a VP185 in Power Car 43170 at Plymouth Laira Depot for in-service trials in the summer of 1994.
 Power car 43170 entered service on 22 September 1994.
 43170 was given the nameplate "Edward Paxman".

 During the late 1990s twenty-five HST power cars were re-engined with Paxman VP185 engines in order to improve fuel consumption and reduce emissions.

 The last VP185 engine to be manufactured at Paxman's Colchester Works was despatched from the factory on 15 September 2003 as part of a programme to convert 14 Midland Mainline power cars to VP185 engines to supplement the four already converted during 1994/95, and this led to 43043/045/048-050/052/055/060/061/072/073/076/082 joining 43047/059/074/075 with this engine type.

 Today there are no production power cars fitted with a Paxman Valenta engine, although the 125 Group have reinstalled a Paxman Valenta in the surviving prototype power car, 41001 (formerly 43000).
-The 125 group are also in the process of reinstalling a Valenta into 43044 for preservation.
+The 125 Group are also in the process of reinstalling an operational Valenta into 43044, which has been given the nameplate Edward Paxman in commemoration.